InfiniteErrors/Project3_FroggerGame/README.md

 This is my first attempt at javascript object-oriented programming.

 ## Instructions
-Use the arrow keys left,right,up,down to move the charactor towards the water to collect points.
+Use the arrow keys left,right,up,down to move the character towards the water to collect points.
 Along the way you can also collect a gleaming orange gem!